uboat.net

 Herbert Schultze joined the Reichsmarine in April 1930.
 He served on the light cruisers Leipzig and Karlsruhe (together with Merten and Lehmann-Willenbrock).

-In May 1937 he transferred to the U-boat force, taking command of the Type IIA U-boat U-2 in January 1938.
+In May 1937 he transferred to the U-boat force, taking command of the type IIA U-boat U-2 in January 1938.

 Fifteen months later he commissioned U-48, the U-boat which later became the most successful submarine of the war.

-Shultze's first patrol in September 1939 was successful, resulting in three ships sunk for a total of 14,777 tons.
+Shultze's first patrol in September 1939 was successful, resulting in three ships sunk with a total of 14,777 tons.
 During this patrol he became famous for the radio message he sent in plain language after sinking the Firby on 11 September:

 "cq - cq- cq - transmit to Mr. Churchill.
 I have sunk the British steamer "Firby".
 Posit 59.40 North and 13.50 West.
 Save the crew, if you please.